-The word “duty” in verse 3 is actually two Greek words that might better be translated as “the good or kindness which is owed.”
+The word “duty” in verse 3 comes from two Greek words that might better be translated as “the good or kindness which is owed.”
 It is very clear that sex is something our spouses are supposed to receive from us.
-It’s their due and our duty.
+It is their due and our duty.

 The Greek word translated as “authority” in verse 4 means “to have power or authority” or “to be master of anyone, exercise authority over one.”
-It’s the same word used in 1 Corinthians 6:12 which says all things are lawful, but I will not be under the power of anything.
+It is the same word used in 1 Corinthians 6:12 which says all things are lawful, but we are not be under the power of anything.

-The Greek word translated as “depriving” in verse 5 actually means to defraud, rob, or despoil.
-It’s stealing from someone that which belongs to them.
+The Greek word translated as “depriving” in verse 5 means to defraud, rob, or despoil.
+It is stealing from someone that which belongs to them.

 This is where we see the idea of stewardship.
 A steward is put in charge of something which does not belong to him.
-The steward is given both authority and responsibility for the thing (or person) he’s made a steward of and he’s accountable to the one who made him steward.
+The steward is given both authority and responsibility for the thing (or person) he’s made a steward of, and he is accountable to the one who made him steward.
 In the case of sex, God has given the husband stewardship of the wife’s sexuality and the wife has been given stewardship of the husband’s sexuality.
-A steward never puts his own desires above the care of what has been entrusted to him and we must do the same with sex, putting the good of our spouse above our own sexual desires.
+A steward never puts his own desires above the care of what has been entrusted to him.
+We must do the same with sex: put the good of our spouse above our own sexual desires.